CyberDefend3r/Symantec-ATP-Events/README.md

-# Symantec EDR Logs via API
+# Download Symantec EDR Logs via API
 Script used to pull logs from the Symantec ATP/EDR console using the API.

 **No Longer Maintained.
 Still works with Symantec API V2.**